 Why should buyers purchase your offering versus another?
 If your product faces competition, you will need to think about how to "position" it in the marketplace relative to competing products.
 After all you don't want the product to be just another "face in the crowd" in the minds of consumers.
-Positioning involves tailoring your product so that it stands out from the competition and people want to buy it.
+Positioning is how consumers perceive a product relative to the competition.
+Companies want to have a distinctive image and offering that stands out from the competition in the minds of consumers.